AndreiChertkov/teneva_bm/README.md

 > We prepare some demo scripts with benchmark optimization examples in the `demo_opti` folder.
 To run these examples (e.g., `python demo_opti/demo_base.py`), you need to install the [PROTES](https://github.com/anabatsh/PROTES) optimizer (`pip install protes==0.3.2`).

+> We also present some examples [DRAFT!] in this [colab notebook](https://colab.research.google.com/drive/1z8LgqEARJziKub2dVB65CHkhcboc-fCH?usp=sharing).

 ## Available benchmarks